These eight cooking methods to learn that empower you to create delicious frugal meals with ingredients on hand, giving

-Broiling involves applying heat from above (in Australia we call it grilling).
-When grilling and barbecuing, a high heat is applied from below.
+Broiling involves applying heat from above (in Australia, we call it grilling).
+When grilling and barbecuing, high heat is applied from below.

 For successful grilling, make sure your grill or broiler is hot before you start and your food is an even thickness so that it cooks evenly.

 Foods to broil/grill include meat, chicken, bread, vegetables, kebabs, fish and marinated foods.

 Wet-heat cooking involves cooking with a liquid like water or stock.
-This is the method of choice when you want to make your food tender and to soften tough fibres.
+This is the method of choice when you want to make your food tender and soften tough fibres.

 Because there is no oil involved, wet-heat cooking is also a low-fat way of cooking.

 Boiling is cooking foods in liquid at 100°C until cooked through.
 It’s good for cooking pasta and quickly cooking green vegetables like beans, so they keep their colour and texture.

-To boil food, bring your boiling liquid to the boil – there will be lots of large bubbles rolling around.
+To boil food, bring your boiling liquid to a boil – there will be lots of large bubbles rolling around.
 Place food in the water and cook to your liking.

 Boiling is also used to reduce liquids or sauces through evaporation.

 Foods to boil include pasta and grains, dried beans, eggs, hard vegetables like potatoes (for mashing) and green vegetables like beans, just don’t overcook otherwise, they go soggy.

-Simmering is similar to boiling but it is done at a lower temperature.
-It’s a gentler way to cook foods.
+Simmering is similar to boiling, but it is done at a lower temperature.
+It’s a gentler way to cook food.
 Simmering liquid has fewer and smaller bubbles.
 Stews, soups, stocks and braises are cooked in this gentle fashion.

-Add meat and vegetables to a cold liquid and bring to a boil before lowering the temperature and cooking until food is cooked through.
+Add meat and vegetables to a cold liquid and bring to a boil before lowering the temperature and cooking until the food is cooked through.